SylviaOne/Repo-hub/README.md

-## Why are fish so smart?
-Because they live in schools!
+## How do you find Will Smith in the snow?
+Look for fresh prints.